ZaynPain - The real mental health issue

 Shocked?
 Devastated?
 Not bothered?

-Priory experts have been alarmed by national news reports about a rise in self harming, and harmful social media activity apparently advocating self harming, after Zayn's departure.
+Priory experts have been alarmed by national news reports about a rise in mental health problems and self harming, and harmful social media activity apparently advocating self harming, after Zayn's departure.
 Some Twitter hashtags may be hoaxes, but self harming is a very real problem that Priory sees every day.

 Priory experts look to explain the reaction, and how fans can manage their emotions.

 A genuine reaction

 Dr Niall Campbell, Consultant Psychiatrist at Priory Hospital Roehampton, said: “the enormous reaction to Zayn Malik's departure highlights two things.
 Firstly, the enormous pressures of fame on people's lives - the relentless work pressure, constant focus on their private life and being constantly ‘in demand’ can lead to exhaustion, anxiety, and depression, and sometimes substance abuse.

 “At Priory, we often see patients who need help with all these conditions.
 The distress we see in the fans demonstrates our increasingly celebrity-obsessed culture, the new ‘religion’ especially amongst the young.
 However it is important not to dismiss this as silly teenage behaviour but acknowledge that young people are desperately seeking something to believe in, and feel genuine sadness in these kinds of situations.
 We must treat them empathetically, and not dismiss their genuine emotions.”

 Dr Campbell continues: “we are all too well aware at Priory of the disturbing national trend for adolescents to show their distress and anxiety by deliberately self-harming, usually by cutting themselves superficially rather than having suicidal intent.
 For some of those who are fans, one of the ways of dealing with their upset at the departure of Zayn Malik may be to cut themselves.

 “We’d strongly urge young people to seek out professional help to discuss their issues, which are very real for them.
 Help is definitely available.”